xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories

-The sLSTM cells' first hidden state $\bm{h}_{t-1}$ must be initialized before each sequence of tokens can be processed.
+The sLSTM cells' first hidden state $\bm{h}_0$ must be initialized before each sequence of tokens can be processed.
 Extending the initial description of these blocks, we propose learning a single initial embedding token $\bm\eta \in \R^D$ that gets prepended to each encoded time series $\bm{x}^\text{up}$.
 These initial embeddings draw from recent advances in Large Language Models, where learnable "soft prompt" tokens are used to condition models and improve their ability to generate coherent outputs~\citep{lester2021power,li2021prefix,chen2023many,chen2023ptp}.
-Recent research has extended the application of soft prompts to LLM-based time series forecasting \citep{caoTEMPOPromptbasedGenerative2023,sun2024test}, emphasizing their adaptability and effectiveness in improving model performance across modalities.
-These tokens enable greater flexibility and conditioning, allowing the model to adapt its initial memory representation to specific dataset characteristics and to dynamically interact with the time and variate data.
+Recent research has extended the application of soft prompts to LLM-based time series forecasting \citep{caoTEMPOPromptbasedGenerative2023,sun2024test,TimeLLMTimeSeries2024}, emphasizing their adaptability and effectiveness in improving model performance across modalities.
+These tokens enable greater flexibility by conditioning its initial memory representation to specific dataset characteristics for dynamically interacting with the time and variate data.
 Soft prompts can be readily optimized through back-propagation with very little overhead.